Japan court dismisses defamation suit against Wynn Resorts

-TOKYO Oct 22 A Tokyo court has dismissed a defamation lawsuit filed by Japanese billionaire Kazuo Okada against U.S. casino operator Wynn Resorts and some of its top executives, saying the case should not be handled by a Japanese tribunal.
+TOKYO A Tokyo court has dismissed a defamation lawsuit filed by Japanese billionaire Kazuo Okada against U.S. casino operator Wynn Resorts (WYNN.O) and some of its top executives, saying the case should not be handled by a Japanese tribunal.

 Wynn Resorts' legal representative in Japan confirmed on Tuesday the ruling in the case, which centres on Wynn Resorts' release in early 2012 of an English language report alleging business misconduct by Okada in South Korea and the Philippines.